DinisMachado87/buildashed-main/README.md

 Gallery images taken from [Unsplash](https://unsplash.com/)

-3D cottage simulation and instruction images drawn by me in [SketchUp](https://www.sketchup.com/)
+3D cottage simulation and instruction images are drawn by me in [SketchUp](https://www.sketchup.com/)

 Input on Flexbox from the YouTube channel of [Kevin Powell](https://www.youtube.com/user/KepowOb)